 It’s Okay to Have a Treat Sometimes

-Can we call these semi healthy?
+Can we call these rhubarb blueberry oatmeal bars semi-healthy?
 Yes, there’s butter and sugar.
 But they are made with fruit, and there are oats in there, too.
-But who am I fooling.
+But who am I fooling?
 These are a treat, no doubt about it.
 A delicious treat of blueberry rhubarb goodness between buttery oatmeal crispness.
 And we all need a treat sometimes.
 Life is about balance, and treats are part of that.

 - 3 cups fresh blueberries